Justinasin/party-contact-storing/README.md

 When we have these files, we are ready to run the application

 - Navigate to the catalog of the project where your files are located
-- Build docker image: docker build -t image_name:tag . , e.g. *docker build -t contact-list:latest
+- Build docker image: docker build -t image_name:tag . , e.g. *docker build -t party-contact-store:latest
   .*
-- Run docker container with built image: docker run [docker_image] , e.g. *docker run -d --env-file config.env -p 8080:8080 contact-list:latest*
+- Run docker container with built image: docker run [docker_image] , e.g. *docker run -d --env-file config.env -p 8080:8080 party-contact-store:latest*

 Make sure that path of `--env-file` is correct.
 If your `config.env` file is in the same catalog as `Docker`